 Matagorda County’s history is deeply rooted in agriculture.
 To this day, much of our land is farmed and ranched, a tradition that has endured since it was settled as a Mexican Colony by members of Stephen F. Austin’s Old Three Hundred almost two centuries ago.
 Each spring and winter you can witness a horseback cattle drive over county roads, across the mouth of the Colorado River, and on to Matagorda Island where the cattle are left to graze on Saltgrass throughout the winter.

 The ag industry is celebrated every March with the Matagorda County Livestock Show and Rodeo.
-This two-week event has something for everyone including a PRCA-sanctioned rodeo, ranch rodeo, youth livestock shows, arts and crafts competitions, a large midway, and plenty of old-fashioned fun.
+This three-week event has something for everyone including a PRCA-sanctioned rodeo, ranch rodeo, youth livestock shows, Halter Heifer & Texas Longhorn Shows, arts and crafts competitions, BBQ Cook-off and a large midway, and plenty of old-fashioned fun.

-Matagorda County is also known for its rice farming.
-Although it has been affected by drought in recent years, it is an $80 million industry in the county that has become somewhat of an agricultural identity.
+Matagorda County was known for its rice farming.
+Although it has been affected by drought in recent years, it has become somewhat of an agricultural identity.
 Each year around harvest time, the Bay City Lions Club holds a two-week event called the Rice Festival, which consists of pageantry, parades, a carnival, awards luncheon, and a rice dish cooking competition.

 Local Arts and Culture